-The plan for your success has to start with you, so instead of saying “we want to be big” or “we want to be successful” (as if anyone with half a brain was formulating a plan to ensure that you were doomed to failure in the garage), you should have a road map of the next few months that you can communicate.
+The plan for your success has to start with you so instead of saying “we want to be big” or “we want to be successful” (as if they were formulating a plan to ensure that you were doomed to failure in the garage), you should have a road map of the next few months that you can communicate to them.
 This is important no matter what kind of manager you have, but especially with one who is rather new.
 If you are having trouble figuring out what you need to start with, here are a few of the standard artist build hurdles:

 - We want to play live more often and in other markets.

 - We want to build our mailing list and YouTube subscribers

 - We want to build our network of other artists for show trades and collaboration.